Insurance Company Complaint Ratios

 • Levels of service provided

-Again, the complaint ratios should not be the only factor used to choose an insurance company, but access to the information may be useful for the consumer.
-It is important to know that this report does not indicate a finding of fault of either party to the complaint; it is just a summary of complaints filed taking into account the amount of business the insurance company does in Michigan.
+It is important to know this report does not indicate a finding of fault of either party to the complaint; it is a summary of complaints filed taking into account the amount of business the insurance company does in Michigan.